O-1A Approval & Success Rate (USCIS Data) (2026)

 What Should Applicants Know About RFEs for O-1A Petitions?

 The most effective way to reduce RFE risk is comprehensive initial petition preparation that addresses every potential USCIS concern before filing, rather than relying on the RFE process as a second opportunity to build the case.
+An immigration attorney, or experienced immigration attorneys, can address potential weaknesses proactively and improve the likelihood of approval by meeting evidentiary standards more precisely.

 How Should Applicants Build a Strong O-1A Evidence Package?

-For each of the three or more criteria the applicant intends to satisfy, the evidence must demonstrate national or international recognition, must be independently verifiable, and must be clearly linked to the specific criterion it addresses.
-Awards documentation should include evidence of the award's prestige and selectivity, not just the certificate.
-Publications should include the journal's impact factor, circulation figures, or recognised standing in the field.
-Salary evidence requires industry benchmark data from recognised sources, not just the offer letter.
+For each of the three or more criteria the applicant intends to satisfy, the evidence must demonstrate national or international recognition, be independently verifiable, and be clearly linked to the specific criterion it addresses.
+Qualified applicants are those who meet the O-1 eligibility criteria with well-organized supporting evidence.

-Recommendation letters should come from five to eight independently recognised experts who can speak to the applicant's standing relative to others in the field nationally or internationally.
-Letters from direct collaborators, current or former employers, and people with a financial interest in the petition carry less independent weight and should be supplemented by letters from recognised figures in the field who know the applicant only through their professional reputation and work.
+Letters from direct collaborators, current or former employers, and people with a financial interest in the petition carry less independent weight and should be supplemented by letters from recognized figures in the field who know the applicant only through their professional reputation and work.

 Filing too quickly after minimally meeting three criteria produces petitions that satisfy the threshold but fail the final merits determination.
 Investing six to twelve months building stronger evidence before filing produces petitions that meet the threshold with clarity and pass the final merits review.